ER vs. Urgent Care vs. Doctor After a NC Accident

 What kind of documentation do I get from each type of medical facility?

-ERs provide the most thorough initial documentation: imaging results, triage notes, physician assessments, and discharge instructions.
-Urgent care provides focused evaluation notes but may lack imaging.
+ERs provide the most thorough initial documentation: imaging results with formal radiologist interpretation, triage notes, physician assessments, and discharge instructions.
+Urgent care provides focused evaluation notes and X-rays but typically lacks radiologist interpretation and CT capability.
 Primary care doctors provide good longitudinal documentation but may not see you for days.
 For legal purposes, ER records carry the most weight for immediate injury documentation.